Rushali-Sarkar/LiNuX/README.md

 3) Now the system may take some time and ask for a restart.
 So, restart it as it prompts.

 4) Great! now we are good to go!
-Open Microsft Store and install the linux subsytem you want to use.
+Open Microsoft Store and install the Linux subsystem you want to use.
 There are many options.
 <img src="./screenshots/picture3.png" alt="Windows Feature" width="500"/>

-5) After installion the screen will prompt you to enter username and password.
+5) After installation the screen will prompt you to enter username and password.
 Enter them and yes it's done!

 6) This the screen which should appear after you have given your username and password.

-(Note: The screen will contain your username and computer name)
+#### (Note: The screen will contain your username and computer name)

 <img src="./screenshots/picture4.png" alt="Windows Feature" width="500"/>

 <hr>